Daughter Beats Stepsister in £300k Inheritance Dispute | Curtis Parkinson

 Daughter Beats Stepsister in £300k Inheritance Dispute

 John & Ann Scarle, who died at home from hypothermia in October 2016, have been at the centre of a bitter inheritance dispute which settled recently, in August 2019.
+The argument ended up in the High Court after their two step-daughters quibbled over which parent died first.

-The case revolved around a little used 100-year law, not used since the 1950s when it was more commonly applied to settle disputes in Blitz deaths.
+The case revolved around a little-used 100-year law, not used since the 1950s when it was more commonly applied to settle disputes in Blitz deaths.

 The Dispute